thixotropist/ghidra_decompiler_plugins/content/en/_index.md

 ## Installation

->Note: This project is tested against Ghidra 11.4 and 11.5.
-Documentation may refer to either release
+>Note: This project is tested against Ghidra 11.4, 11.5, and 12.0-DEV.
+Documentation may refer to any release
        with no known release dependencies.

 This project patches an existing Ghidra deployment, replacing the standard decompiler executable with one supporting a simple plugin manager.
 It also provides a framework for developing and testing decompiler plugins capable of adding new rules, actions, and transformations.

 1. Install Ghidra from any source.
-For this project, we install the `isa_ext` branch from `git@github.com:thixotropist/ghidra.git` to `/opt/ghidra_11.5_DEV`.
+For this project, we install the `isa_ext` branch from `git@github.com:thixotropist/ghidra.git` to `/opt/ghidra_12.0_DEV`.
    This will provide every Ghidra component *except* for the decompiler.
 2. Allow changes to the decompiler directory.
    ```console